County Louth: Population

-According to the 2016 census, Louth had a population of 128,884 as of the 2016 census, a 4.9% increase since the 2011 census.
-The population density of the county is 155.4 people per square kilometre, more than double the national average, which makes Louth the second most densely populated county in the Republic of Ireland, and the fourth most densely populated county on the island of Ireland.
-As of 2016, Louth was also the second most urbanised county in the State, with 67.6% of the county's population living within urban areas.
+According to the Central Statistics Office, 139,703 people lived in County Louth as of the 2022 census, a 7.9% increase since the 2016 census.
+The population density of the county is 169.1 people per square kilometre, more than double the national average, which makes Louth the second most densely populated county in the Republic of Ireland, and the fourth most densely populated county on the island of Ireland.
+As of 2022, Louth was also the second most urbanised county in the State, with 69.7% of the county's population living within urban areas.
 Under Central Statistics Office (CSO) classification, an "urban area" is a town with a population greater than 1,500.
 As a result, much of the county outside of the larger towns is relatively sparsely populated, with most small areas (SAs) having a population density of between 20 and 50 people per km2.

 The county has two dominant population centres, Dundalk, located in the north of the county, and Drogheda, located in the south on the border with County Meath.
-These two towns combined comprise approximately 58.3% of the county's total population, and are the 6th- and 8th-largest urban areas in Ireland respectively.
-Overall, Drogheda is the larger of the two; however, the town's southern environs — home to roughly 5,000 people — are located in Meath.
-Therefore, Dundalk is the largest settlement wholly located within Louth and is also the county town.
+These two towns combined comprise approximately 58.9% of the county's total population, and are the 6th- and 7th-largest urban areas in Ireland respectively.
+Overall, Drogheda is the larger of the two.

-Louth has experienced a rapid rate of population growth since the 1960s, nearly doubling in size over the fifty years between the census of 1966 and that of 2016.
-Its rate of growth (4.9%) since the 2011 census ranks 7th of 26 counties.
+Louth has experienced a rapid rate of population growth since the 1960s, nearly doubling in size in the fifty years between the census of 1966 and that of 2016.
+Its rate of growth (7.9%) since the 2016 census ranks 13th of 26 counties.
 The sizeable population growth in the county is influenced by its location along the Dublin–Belfast corridor; with the completion of the M1 motorway in particular driving the growth of Drogheda as a commuter town of Dublin.
-However, the northern areas of the county along the border with Northern Ireland experienced a slight decline in population between 2011 and 2016.
+However, the northern areas of the county along the border with Northern Ireland have experienced a slight decline since 2011.

-In 2016, Louth reached an all-time high population of 128,884 people, becoming one of only five counties in the State to surpass its pre-famine (1841 Census) peak.
-As of the 2016 census, 7.4 per cent of the county's population was reported as younger than 5 years old, 27.8 per cent were between 5 and 25, 52.4 per cent were between 25 and 65, and 12.4 per cent of the population was older than 65.
-Of this latter group, 3,560 people (2.8 per cent) were over the age of 80.
-The population was evenly split between females (50.63 per cent) and males (49.37 per cent).
+In 2016, Louth surpassed its pre-famine (1841 Census) population, becoming one of only five counties in the State to do so.
+As of the 2022 census, 5.9 per cent of the county's population was reported as younger than 5 years old, 28.1 per cent were between 5 and 25, 51.8 per cent were between 25 and 65, and 14.2 per cent of the population was older than 65.
+Of this latter group, 4,591 people (3.3 per cent) were over the age of 80.
+The population was evenly split between females (50.68 per cent) and males (49.32 per cent).

-In 2019, there were 1,700 births within the county, and the average age of a first time mother was 30.
+In 2021, there were 1,677 births within the county, and the average age of a first time mother was 30.5.